 Given their equivocation, I only wonder: Was Pa on the bottom or the top?
 And was their “wedding night” in the back of the pickup bouncing toward Ma’s parents’ home?
 That’s all I want to know!
 It’s more than I could know at the tender age of twelve … You have to know a little to ask a lot.
 At that age, I barely knew how babies were begot … and wished I knew NOT … if it was what I thought.

 But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: People must NOT lose their virginity!
 And, I repeat, Shouldn’t even kiss until they were at the marriage alter!

 Oh, well.
 What the hell!
-Nature has purposely made the attraction between two people in love too difficult for abstinence — especially when they’re alone and getting to “know each other better” in the back of a secluded pickup.
+Nature has purposely made the attraction between two people in love too difficult for abstinence — especially when they’re snuggled up alone together on a freezing January day in the back of a secluded pickup “getting to know each other better.”
 At least, that’s what I surmise.
 What’s your opinion?